Moscow Sun Yat-sen University: Coursework

+Although the Sun Yat-sen University of Moscow existed for just over five years, it produced many graduates who became highly influential figures in Chinese politics.
+Among them were former President of the Republic of China Chiang Ching-kuo, former Chairman of the Central Military Commission of the People's Republic of China Deng Xiaoping, former Vice Presidents of the People's Republic of China Ulanhu and Dong Biwu, former Chairman of the Standing Committee of the National People's Congress Ye Jianying, former Vice Chairman of the Standing Committee of the National People's Congress Lin Boqu, and former Minister of the Interior of the Republic of China Ku Cheng-kang, all of whom studied at this institution.

 Political change and closure

 In 1927, as the CCP-KMT alliance broke up, the students from the KMT were sent back to China.
 As the power struggle between Stalin and Trotsky reached its peak, Radek was sacked and replaced by his deputy, Pavel Mif, who was too ambitious to be limited to a university campus.
 Mif himself became the vice director of the Far East Department of the Comintern and played an important role in the major decisions of the CCP.
 With his 28 Bolsheviks holding senior positions in the CCP, Mif and the university played a major role in China's modern history.
 Its final rector was Vladimir Veger.

-The university was closed in the mid-1930s due to the failure of the alliance with the KMT.
+The university was closed in the summer of 1930 due to the failure of the alliance with the KMT.